 Nursery-Y1 £3,410; Y2-3 £4,440 and Y4-8 £6,525 per term.
 The school offers Full Boarding (£3,480 per term), Weekly (four nights £1,945) and Tailored Boarding (£1,395-£1725) – which is pretty much the same as its main competition.

 No scholarships on offer here, but generous bursaries are available.
 Children who are baptised Roman Catholic get first dibs, but anyone can apply.

 The key message here is: don’t rule out St John’s Beaumont if you’re not Catholic.
 Regardless of faith, parents are attracted to the school’s values, Visitors are bowled over by the type of boys it is producing: well-rounded, socially intelligent young men with a strong moral compass.
 And what parent wouldn’t want their son to have those qualities?
 The pastoral care, quality of teaching and family vibe also get rave reviews.

 Good for: Those looking for a boys school where kindness is cool, expectations are high and opportunities are there for the taking.
 Sport, music, art and drama are all very strong and St John’s excellent pastoral care will suit anyone looking for a family feel.

 Not for: If you’re vehemently anti faith schools, the Catholicism underpinning St John’s is probably not going to be your jam.

 Dare to disagree?
 Be my guest!
-The next Open Day is on Fri 11 Jun.
+The next Open Days are on 16 & 17 Sep.
 Book in and have a nose for yourself.
 Register here.

 St John’s Beaumont, Priest Hill, Old Windsor, Berkshire SL4 2JN.
 Tel: 01784 432428